Back to Blog

 How to Get a Suppressor Tax Stamp

-WHAT IS A SUPPRESSOR TAX STAMP?
+WHAT IS A federal TAX STAMP?

 For starters, a tax stamp isn’t just for suppressors.
 You need one for all National Firearms Act (NFA) items, which also includes machine guns, short barrel rifles, and short barrel shotguns.
 The need for the stamp dates back to 1934 with the passage of the NFA, which put the aforementioned items under strict federal regulatory control of the Bureau of Alcohol, Tobacco, Firearms, and Explosives (BATFE), or, more commonly, ATF.

-DO I NEED A TAX STAMP?
+Yes, you NEED A TAX STAMP!

-The answer to whether or not you need a tax stamp for a suppressor, machine gun, short barrel rifle, or short barrel shotgun is yes.
-You absolutely need a tax stamp in order to own one of those items.
+The answer to whether or not you need a tax stamp for a suppressor, machine gun, short barrel rifle, or short barrel shotgun is YES, you absolutely need a tax stamp in order to own one of those items.
 It doesn’t matter if you’re buying one from a dealer or making one yourself, you have to get a tax stamp.
 (With the exception of a machine gun.
 You can buy one with a stamp, but you absolutely cannot make them under any circumstances, tax stamp or not.)

 HOW DO I GET A TAX STAMP FOR A SUPPRESSOR?

-There are two ways to get a suppressor tax stamp.
 The first way is to buy a ready-made suppressor on an ATF Form 4.
 This means you are buying a suppressor from an FFL dealer or manufacturer who is selling a suppressor, like what we do at Silencer Central.

 The other way to get a suppressor tax stamp is to file an ATF Form 1, which is the application to manufacture an NFA item.
 If you’re handy with machine tools, you can make your own suppressor at home, although it might not be as effective as a commercial model.
 You can also buy “solvent trap” kits that exist in a vague legal gray area and can be readily turned into suppressors.
 Talk to a good firearms lawyer before you Form 1 some of these “not-a-real-silencer” kits so that you can avoid any legal issues in the future.
 That’s one of the main benefits of buying a manufactured suppressor on a Form 4.
 No one has ever had the legality of a Form 4 suppressor challenged by the ATF.